Sarika-Kumar/DL-Based-Face-Emotion-Recognition/README.md

 well in the cross-database assessments, by training a DNN for feature recognition and extraction a face emotion recognition system can be designed in less time.
 ### Goal of the Project
 The goals of this project are to establish a model that can classify 7 basic emotions: happy, sad, surprise, angry, disgust,neutral, and fear and to achieve the accuracy better than the baseline 14.29%.
 In the future, the model is expected to perform wild emotion recognition that has more complex variance of condition than lab condition images.
 Facial Emotion Expressions (FER) are very useful in different situations in real life because they give important insights for a particular person.
 That is why they are studied in detail and applied in many systems.
-FER can be applied in different applications such as: medical treatments, human resources, police investigation, education (on students while they are in a lecture, customer service, journalism (during interviews) and many others.<br/>
+FER can be applied in different applications such as: medical treatments, human resources, police investigation, education (on students while they are in a lecture, customer service, journalism (during interviews) and many others.
 ### Conclusion
 This project proposes an approach for recognizing the category of facial expressions.
 Face Detection and Extraction of expressions from facial images is useful in many applications, such as robotics vision, video surveillance, digital cameras, security, and human-computer interaction.
 This project’s objective was to develop a facial expression recognition system implementing the computer visions and enhancing the advanced feature extraction and classification in face expression